 In 2017 Club North Haven completed a multi-million dollar renovation which included extending VIP areas, Toilets, Bowlers Locker Rooms, Bowls Office, TAB and Sports Lounge a new multi function room with bar and corporate event facilities, cafe and new furnishing throughout.

 We are Situated 30 minutes south of Port Macquarie, the Club is home to some 200 bowling members, and is a favoured destination for travellers all year round.
-The highlight of the bowling calendar is the Riverview Carnival.
-This year is the we will celebrate the 60th year of the Carnival which has grown to attract over 400 entrants from all across the country.

 Catering to a broader membership the Club also offers a wealth of recreational and sporting activities for families and individuals.
 The local area provides idyllic conditions for outdoor activities.
 Our sub-clubs include golf, fishing, snooker, darts, and euchre.
-Other activites include Bingo, raffles, and social dance.
+Other activites include live music, raffles, and social dance.
 New residents to the Camden Haven find the Club a great place to join social activities and meet new friends.
 With a focus on social enjoyment, the Club provides a welcoming environment for all visitors.

 Our own Haven Waters Motel & Apartments is just 100m from the Club.
 Also overlooking the Camden Haven River and only minutes walk from North Haven Beach, Haven Waters offers 3 1/2 star accommodation for over 60 guests; with rooms for singles, couples, and families.
 Couples choosing to hold their Wedding Reception at the Club will find Haven Waters a close, convenient and comfortable location for their visiting guests.